Dow Stock Just Clocked a Nearly 2-Year Low, Now What?

 Dow stock now offers an extremely high dividend yield of 5.64% with a forward dividend of $2.80.
 DOW now also provides a low valuation at a forward price-earnings ratio of 6.53 and a price-sales ratio of 0.66.
 Nonetheless, the commodity chemicals company comes with $15.97 billion in total debt, which is a significant amount relative to its market cap of $35.6 billion.
 Dow also holds just $3.39 billion in cash on their balance sheet.

 The commodity chemicals company has struggled to find consistency in recent years, reporting a 40.3% decline in revenues for fiscal 2019 and a 10.3% decline in revenues for fiscal 2020.
 DOW also reported $1.36 billion in net losses for fiscal 2019, which marked a $5.86 billion decrease in net income.
 Furthermore, Dow is estimated to end fiscal 2022 with 8.3% revenue growth and a 10.4% decrease in earnings.
 The company is also expected to see a 2.8% decline in revenues and an 8.3% decrease in earning for fiscal 2023, which is in line with its past performance.
-In general, DOW's declining business model makes Dow stock an unsafe long-term investment.7 Transportation Stocks That Can Keep Your Portfolio Moving Forward
+In general, DOW's declining business model makes Dow stock an unsafe long-term investment.7 Travel Stocks That Will Benefit as Covid Restrictions End

 .